shaners1106/technical-assessment-appsync/README.md

 Follow these steps to test, run locally and deploy the API

 - ## Testing
+> A testable version of the API is currently deployed to a personal AWS account.
+You can test the API by following these steps:
 > 1. Open the API testing tool of your choice.
 I used [Postman](https://www.postman.com/)
 > 2. Create a new POST request window and input the following endpoint URL:
 > https://ac4pyjq3drepvocudpdspy2zri.appsync-api.us-east-2.amazonaws.com/graphql